AAROC/aaroc.github.io/_posts/2014-11-14-ContinuousDelivery.md

 ## Is a new model necessary in Africa-Arabia ?

 > We must thus ask ourselves, if we are building an e-Infrastructure for scientific collaboration and research which requires massive, unreliably manual intervention...

-> What is it good for ?
+> "What is it good for ?"

 A new model of interaction between service providers and consumers needs to be built, having the characteristics of being distributed, automated trust-based and inherently open.
 The existing roles of Software Administrator, By integrating existing tools, simulating production environments and applying appropriate access policies and functional tests, we can build a transparent system whereby any researcher can propose a new application, have it tested automatically and allow the software administrator to establish a level of trust even with applications which they have not themselves ported.